fonttools/fonttools/Doc/source/index.rst

 ---------

-The main library you will want to access when using fontTools for font engineering is likely to be :py:mod:`fontTools.ttLib`, which is the package for handling TrueType/OpenType fonts.
+The main library you will want to access when using fontTools for font engineering is likely to be :py:mod:`fontTools.ttLib.ttFont`, which is the module for handling TrueType/OpenType fonts.
 However, there are many other libraries in the fontTools suite: